 Putting the customer first

-Contact centre metrics aren’t anything new, but in the light of everything that’s going on should perhaps be revisited?
-During the last year it’s become more apparent that providing excellent customer care is now more crucial than ever.
+Contact centre metrics aren’t anything new, but during the last year it’s become more apparent that providing excellent customer care is now more crucial than ever.

 Forging a stronger customer relationship

 In its report ‘Adapting customer experience in the time of coronavirus’, McKinsey state that now is the time for customer experience leaders to position themselves at the forefront of the longer-term shifts in consumer behaviour that have resulted from this crisis.
 Keeping a real-time pulse on changing customer preferences and rapidly innovating to redesign journeys that matter to a very different context will be key.
 The contact centre metrics you have in place will undoubtedly help with this.

 7 Contact Centre metrics to track to help keep your customers happy